andju/andju-know/docs/sport/cycling/kingdom-come-deliverance.md

 The *Exe City Park*[^3] hotel is conveniently located across the street from the main station, offers nice rooms and good breakfast.
 Bicycle storage: In an empty (locked) conference room.

 ## Day 1: Český Šternberk - Chocerady
+Start with a "warm-up" by cylcing up to Český Šternberk Castle before entering the game world.

 East of the train station you have to bypass a bar gate.
 For the next kilometer, the way is quite rocky - but still manageable with regular bikes.
 If you still want to avoid this stretch (or shorten the route) you can exit the train at Rataje n.Sáz.zast or Rataje n.Sáz.-Ivaň.

 If you want to do a day-trip, take a train from Chocerady back to Prague (1.5 hours).